keithalewis/math/zcb.md

 ## Stochastic Forward

-In a model with stochastic interest rates the forward rate $f(t)$ is not known at time 0.
-Let $f_t$ denote the _continuously compounded short rate_.
+Model with stochastic interest rates are completly determined by the _continuously compounded short rate_, $f_t$.
 It is a random variable that corresponds to the unknown _repurchase agreement rate_ at time $t$.
 A repurchase agreement specifies a time $t$, an interval $\Delta t$, and a rate $r_t$ known at time $t$.
 One unit invested at time $t$ pays $1 + r_t\Delta t$